By ALEXI VENICE

 I really appreciated the police presence throughout the city while we visited, and, as you might expect, the presence around the World Trade Center was very strong.

-I thanked Officer Dinkelacker in person for his service, but didn’t try to pronounce his name for fear of mangling it.
+I thanked Officer Dinkelacker in person for his service but didn’t try to pronounce his name for fear of mangling it.
 See his badge?
-His last name is another example of a portmanteau.
+His last name might be another example of a portmanteau, but I didn’t ask him if he was a eunuch.

-Speaking of dinkels, after walking through lower Manhattan, we walked through Washington Square Park.
+Speaking of dinkels, after walking through lower Manhattan, we went to Washington Square Park.
 There was a sketchy activity going on of naked men and women volunteering to be painted—Human Conceptual Art (or some euphemism for naked people getting their bodies painted).

 However, a woman behind me said, “Oh my, do you think he bleaches his anus?”